Noiredd/freenas-scripts/openvpn/README.md

 1. Get Transmission running using the GUI, set up storage et cetera.
 I recommend setting a username and password for the remote client.
-2. SSH into the jail
+2. SSH into the jail.
 ```bash
 # list all available jails, check the index of the transmission jail
 jls